isaykatsman/isaykatsman.github.io/README.md

-# isaykatsman.github.io
+# Isay Katsman ML/CV Blog

-A blog for some of my thoughts.
+A blog for posts about things I find interesting and things I want to share regarding work or personal academic interests.